derailed-archive/gateway/README.md

 For Guilds it's like:

-API -> gRPC -> Get Guild PID -> Publish of available
+API -> gRPC -> Get Guild PID -> Publish if available

 And for Users it's like:

-API -> gRPC -> Get Session Registry -> Publish to all Sessions
+API -> gRPC -> Get Session Registry -> Publish to all Sessions, if any

 ## Why Elixir?